InternLM/MindSearch/docker/README.md

 docker compose down
 ```

-### Configuration Guide
+### Configuration Instructions

-1. **Environment Variables**:
+1. **Environment Variable Settings**:
-   The system automatically reads and passes the following variables from your environment to the containers:
+   The system will automatically read the following variables from your environment and pass them to the containers:

    - `OPENAI_API_KEY`: Your OpenAI API key (required when using GPT models)
    - `OPENAI_API_BASE`: Base URL for OpenAI API (default is https://api.openai.com/v1)